klcetines/Dont-Spill-It/README.md

-# 🍻 Don’t Spill It! – A Party Game for Adults
+# 🍻 Don’t Spill It! – A Different Party Game

-**Don’t Spill It** is a social party game designed for adult audiences, inspired by classics like *Mario Party* and *Jackbox*, but with a twist: risk, chaos, and drinking mechanics.
+**Don’t Spill It** is a social party game designed for non-familiar audiences, inspired by classics like *Mario Party* and *Jackbox*, but with a twist: risk, chaos, and drinking mechanics.
 It’s built in Unity and designed to be played from smartphones or external devices via a web interface.

 ---